jmkristian/OutpostForSCCo/README.md

 Run build.sh to create installers, and install the add-on you wish to develop.

 To test your changes, you can build and run a new installer.
-If you've only changed HTML files, you can update the installed files by executing
+If you've only changed existing HTML files, you can update the installed files by executing

 `    node buildHTML.js pack-it-forms <installed folder>/pack-it-forms`